-20. A more recent study from Israel directly compare natual immunity with vaccine immunity.18 The study compares previously infected and recovered individuals who did not receive a vaccine after their recovery against individuals who received the Pfizer vaccine without having had the disease.
+20. A more recent study from Israel directly compare natual immunity with vaccine immunity.
+The study compares previously infected and recovered individuals who did not receive a vaccine after their recovery against individuals who received the Pfizer vaccine without having had the disease.
 The study considered four primary endpoints: a positive COVID test (a surrogate endpoint of limited value); symptomatic COVID-19 disease, hospitalization for COVID-19 disease, and COVID-19 associated mortality (all recorded in the months after recovery or vaccination).
 The study adjusts for age, demographic variables, patient comorbidities, and the timing of the disease/vaccine.
-The primary findings are that vaccinated individuals had 13.1 times higher risk of testing positive [95% CI: 8.08-21.1], 27 times higher risk of symptomatic disease [95% CI: 12.7-57.5], ~8.1 times higher risk of COVID-related hospitalization [95% CI: 1.01-64.55].
-None of the patients in the study died due to COVID-related mortality.
+The primary findings are that vaccinated individuals had 13.1 times higher risk of testing positive [95% CI: 8.08-21.1], 27 times higher risk of symptomatic disease [95% CI: 12.7-57.5], ~8.1 times higher risk of COVID-related mortality.
 The vaccinated individuals were also at higher risk compared to those that had COVID disease before the vaccines became available.
 The authors concluded: